-Most of us have heard the fanciful story of Samson the judge who killed a thousand of Philistines with a jawbone and how he died by pushing apart two pillars after being tempted by women.
-We Christians don't talk much about his relationships with women.
+Most of us have heard the fanciful story of Samson, the judge, who killed a thousand Philistines with a jawbone; how he died by pushing apart two pillars of a temple; and how he was tempted by women.
+We Christians don’t talk much about his relationships with women.
 In fact, those who do talk about such things refer to him as a womanizer who was married once, visited a prostitute, and loved another who betrayed him.

-This study is intended to show how Samson's story is a set of four allegories depicting Jesus' birth, His relationship with the three groups of mankind, and His death.
-Each section is presented in a format which summarizes a sequential little piece of Samson's story followed by a short description of how the allegory tells about Jesus; this is then followed by a few of many possible Scripture passages that relate Jesus' life.
-Enjoy and let the Spirit lead you into all truth as you find that the entire Bible is about only one thing: It's all about Jesus!
+This study is intended to show how Samson’s story is a set of allegories depicting Jesus’ birth, His relationships with the three groups of mankind, and His death.
+Enjoy and let the Spirit lead you into all truth as you find that the entire Bible is about only one thing: It’s all about Jesus!

 Names and Their Meanings

 The meanings of Hebrew names can almost tell the whole story by themselves.
 They show how the allegory is assembled.
-For example: Samson means "the light" and Jesus is "the Light of men."
-His father's name is Manoah which means "peace or rest" and God provided peace between Him and us through the death of His Son.
-Delilah means "one who is heavily burdened" and Jesus said "Come to me all you who are weary and burdened."
+Here are three examples: Samson means “the light.”
+The reference is of course to Jesus who is “the Light of men.”
+Samson’s father’s name is Manoah which means “peace or rest.”
+In this case the reference is to our heavenly Father who provided peace between Himself and man.
+He reconciled us through the death of His Son.
+Delilah means “one who is heavily burdened.”
+She depicts the bride of Christ –those He told “Come to me all you who are weary and burdened”

 Samson's Birth